Tampere-University-Urban-Physics/fundamentals-of-gis/Content/4_Exercise.md

 ## OVERVIEW & PURPOSE

+A key part of urban planning and geospatial analysis is identifying suitable locations for new developments.
+For example, you may want to look for suitable locations for schools by school level population and available land.
+If you work for a business, you may want to identify areas that could be good candidates to open a new store, by residents, their demographics, and connection to transport services.
+GIS can help support these decisions.

 The Ring Rail Line, also known as “Kehärata”, is a railway line that was opened in 2015 in the Helsinki capital region.
 The new rail route created a connection between Helsinki-Vantaa Airport and the Helsinki region commuter traffic network by joining the existing Vantaankoski and Main line branches.
 The approximately 18-kilometer-long Ring Rail line connects to the current rail network at the Vantaankoski and Hiekkaharju stations and the track between Viinikkala and Ruskeasanta goes in an underground tunnel.

 For the 2015 opening, altogether five new stations were constructed at Leinelä, Helsinki-Vantaa Airport, Aviapolis, Kivistö and Vehkala.
 Reservations have also been made for four additional stations at Petas, Viinikkala, Ruskeasanta and Lapinkylä to be built later in the second phase.
 Out of these, the Aviapolis and Airport stations are located underground.
 Similarly, the reserved stations of Ruskeasanta and Viinikkala will be located underground.